 Another extremely affordable volunteer abroad organization is Love Volunteers, with projects starting at only $199 for your first week abroad – check out their programs in Nepal, Kenya, and Costa Rica for inspiration!

-Lastly, not only will we showcase cheap and affordable volunteer programs, we will also provide resources on volunteer abroad scholarships and grants, fundraising for a volunteer trip, and getting free airfare overseas.
+Lastly, not only will we showcase cheap and affordable volunteer programs, but also low-cost remote internship options.
+We will also provide resources on volunteer abroad scholarships and grants, fundraising for a volunteer trip, and getting free airfare overseas.

 If you are like many aspiring international volunteers researching volunteer opportunities overseas, you have probably experienced sticker shock by the high cost of volunteering abroad.